-On the anniversary of the iconic poet’s death, Tony De Sarzec examines Dylan Thomas the drinker, and weighs the myths and evidence leading up to his premature death aged 39.
+On the anniversary of the iconic poet’s death, Tony De Sarzec examines Dylan Thomas the drinker, and weighs the myths and evidence, asking the question: what killed Dylan Thomas?

 Dylan Thomas died in New York on 9th November 1953.
 What is the truth behind his claim that he drank eighteen straight whiskies before his subsequent demise?

-Many hold the view that Thomas led a “rock star” lifestyle.
+Many hold the view that what killed Thomas was a “rock star” lifestyle.
 Most musicians live quietly writing, playing and recording.
 Living quite straightforwardly in fact.
 Only letting rip a bit when away from home touring etc. This is the reality of the situation.
 Hell, I’ve known enough of the blighters and indeed used to be one myself!
 So, in truth a lot like Dylan.

 His very close friend, the composer Dr. Daniel Jones and many others who witnessed his drinking said Dylan usually drank half pints of bitter.
 He also used to exaggerate the amount he drank to impress others.
 Dan told me that he wasn’t really a big drinker but a steady one.
 He was very professional in his writing routine, not just in Wales but also when he was writing scripts in London.
 I know this doesn’t fit the image of the “roaring boy” but there we are.